Donate today in loving memory of Sam Shumadine.

 Thank You from the Shumadine Family!

 Sam’s final wish was to see his savings go toward cancer research—toward something that could make a difference for others facing osteosarcoma.
-Honoring his request, we established the Shumiestrong Osteosarcoma Science Fund at the OSI, an organization fully dedicated to advancing osteosarcoma research.
+Honoring his request, we established the Shumiestrong Osteosarcoma Science Fund at OSI, an organization fully dedicated to advancing osteosarcoma research.

 We can’t do this without you.
-When you donate to the OSI in Sam’s memory, 100% of your gift goes directly to osteosarcoma research—fueling the next breakthrough and bringing hope to families who need it most.
+When you donate to OSI in Sam’s memory, 100% of your gift goes directly to osteosarcoma research—fueling the next breakthrough and bringing hope to families who need it most.

 Shumiestrong